 Natural light is projected through the glass, utilizing the white wall as a stage for the play of light across it.
 The same light makes a drastically different, but equally beautiful, display on the black staircase Looking up at the opening, you can see the colored glass is set at different angles to create different shapes of color.

-The master bedroom includes bold and muted shades of purple to liven up the white base of the room.
+The primary bedroom includes bold and muted shades of purple to liven up the white base of the room.
 The area in front of the bed was designed for reading and relaxation while enjoying the view from the large bay window of the mountainous landscape outside.

-In the ensuite master bathroom and walk-in closet, this customized cabinet is used to store accessories and create a space to get ready while the stainless steel bar is meant to be a place to hang outfits to be worn.
+In the ensuite primary bathroom and walk-in closet, this customized cabinet is used to store accessories and create a space to get ready while the stainless steel bar is meant to be a place to hang outfits to be worn.

 The wardrobes in the kid’s room.
 The entire room is done up in white and pale pink, as the wardrobes display.
 They are exactly the same design and space, despite the color difference.
 Beyond them you can see the attached bathroom.